pubnub/c-sharp/csharp.net/README.md

 For best performance after completion of all intended operations, please call the EndPendingRequests() method of the Pubnub instance, and assign it to null.
 This will help ensure speedy resources cleanup when you are done with the object.

+### Important Changes in PubNub 3.6
+1. Renamed property name HeartbeatInterval to LocalClientHeartbeatInterval.
+2. New properties PresenceHeartbeat, PresenceHeartbeatInterval were added.
+3. Additional optional parameters showUUIDList, includeUserState for HereNow method.
+4. New methods GlobalHereNow, WhereNow, SetUserState, GetUserState, SetLocalUserState, GetLocalUserState and ChangeUUID
+5. UserState data in the response format of presence events.

 ### Important Changes in PubNub 3.5
 1. The Error Callback method signature has changed.
 Now, instead of a string, a PubnubClientError object will be passed to a callback of choice with error details (via the error object).
 To support this, all operation method signatures are modified.